214zzl995/subtitle-fast/README.md

 ## Quick start

-- Prerequisites: Rust (stable), and the native pieces you plan to use (FFmpeg libs for `backend-ffmpeg`, built-in VideoToolbox on macOS, Media Foundation on Windows, and Apple Vision frameworks for `ocr-vision`).
+- Prerequisites: Rust (stable), and the native pieces you plan to use (FFmpeg libs for `backend-ffmpeg`, built-in VideoToolbox on macOS, D3D11/DXVA-capable drivers on Windows, Media Foundation for the fallback MFT backend, and Apple Vision frameworks for `ocr-vision`).
 - Minimal run (uses the compiled decoder backends and Vision OCR on macOS):

 ```bash